Teaching and Tutoring Volunteer Roles

 Work 1-1 and in groups with students in our ESOL and Citizenship classes.
 Our students are eager, motivated to learn, and hardworking.
 They are our inspiration as they overcome the many challenges of learning a new language, living in a new country, and creating a new way of life for themselves and their families.

 Lead the civics or English lessons in our citizenship classes utilizing an established and proven curriculum curated by St. Mark's.
 It features the essential questions and materials needed for students to pass the citizenship test.
+Small group leaders work with up to three students during the class to help them review and practice lessons taught by the teachers.
 Training is provided.
 This is a 10 week commitment.
 This is a rewarding experience for anyone with a desire to help others.

 Works with up to three students to improve their listening, speaking, reading and writing skills, either in-person or online.
 All materials supplied by the instructors.
 Training is provided each semester by skilled and experienced teachers and tutors.